 - 2 cups frozen fruit

-Add the ginger ale and cranberry juice to a pitcher.
+Add the ginger ale and frozen cranberry juice to a pitcher.
+Mix to break up any large frozen pieces of juice.

 Add some sugar, and taste the mixture.
 If it's not sweet enough, add more sugar as needed.